timmy139710/CAD-VLSI-System-Design/Final_Project/README.md

-# Final Project - Auto-Scaling Digital Photo Album with Transition Effect
+# Auto-Scaling Digital Photo Album with Transition Effect

-## Summary:
+### Summary:
 Design a digital photo album which supports the following features:
 1. Frame size is 256x256, and input photo is in RGB format.
 2. Be able to display the current time.